ryankortbeek/ryankortbeek/README.md

 # Hi there 👋

 ## About me
-I am a 5th-year software engineering student at the University of Alberta.
-I'm passionate about software and interested in learning more about ML and AI.
-I have experience writing code for PCL Construction, Huawei Technologies, AlbertaSat, and UABiomed.
-I also enjoy golf, windsurfing, skiing, and a bit of cooking here and there.
+I am a Computer Software Engineering student at the University of Alberta in the final year of my bachelor’s degree.
+I am passionate about software and interested in learning more about ML and AI.
+I have experience developing software for PCL Construction, Huawei Technologies, AlbertaSat, and UABiomed.
+Aside from coding, some of my favourite things to do include windsurfing, golfing, skiing, and hiking.

 ## Currently working on...
 - A simulator for the human-friendly exoskeleton currently being designed and prototyped by [UABiomed](http://www.uabiomed.ca)